Patrick Hastings: Early life

-Hastings was born on 17 March 1880 in London to Alfred Gardiner Hastings and Kate Comyns Carr, a painter and the sister of J. Comyns Carr.
+Hastings was born on 17 March 1880 in London to Alfred Gardiner Hastings and Kate Comyns Carr, a pre-Raphaelite painter and the sister of J. Comyns Carr.
 Having been born on Saint Patrick's Day Hastings was named after the saint.
 His father was a solicitor with "somewhat seedy clients", and the family were repeatedly bankrupted.
 Despite financial difficulties, there was enough money in the family to send Hastings to a private preparatory school in 1890 and to Charterhouse School in 1894.
 Hastings disliked school, saying "I hated the bell which drove us up in the morning, I hated the masters; above all I hated the work, which never interested me in the slightest degree".
 He was bullied at both the preparatory school and at Charterhouse, and did not excel at either sports or his studies.

-By 1896 the family had hit another period of financial trouble, and Hastings left Charterhouse to move to continental Europe with his mother and older brother Archie until there was enough money for the family to return to London.
+By 1896 the family hit another period of financial trouble, and Hastings left Charterhouse to move to continental Europe with his mother and older brother Archie until there was enough money for the family to return to London.
 The family initially moved to Ajaccio in Corsica, where they bought several old guns and taught Hastings and his brother how to shoot.
 After six months in Ajaccio the family moved again, this time to the Ardennes, where they also learnt how to fish and ride horses.